roman-milk/roman-milk.github.io/laura-jim-and-i.md

+===

- ****** Laura, Jim and I ****** byJust_Plain_Bob© "We" doesn't enter into it Laura.
+"We" doesn't enter into it Laura.
 I need a divorce.
 I can't live with someone who has betrayed me.
 It is just that simple Laura.
 You betrayed me.
 If I kept you I would spend the rest of my life watching you like a hawk and waiting for you to do it again.
 By your own admission you kept doing it because cheating was such a turn on.
 How long would it be before you remembered how great the orgasms were when you were cheating on me?
 How long before you decided that you wanted to experience those great orgasms again?
 You can promise me all you want that you will never do it again, but your promises aren't worth spit.
 You already promised me to "forsake all others" when we got married and you broke that promise.

  "I can't believe anything you say Laura.
 Jim's story about how it happened doesn't even come close to yours.
 According to Jim it didn't 'accidently' happen.
 According to him you made a play for him.
 He could be lying or you could be.
 The problem is that after what the two of you did neither one of you is trustworthy as far as I'm concerned so I can't pick one story over the other.
 The bottom line Laura is that we are done as a couple."